 GROWING TIP: Leeks are happy in the cold, so you can leave them in the ground until you need them.

 Spinach: Another leafy green vegetable, the Ibiza climate is so good for spinach that the plant grows wild across the island.
-Chop it up raw in salad, or cook it into pasta sauces and stews.
+Chop it up raw in a salad, or cook it into pasta sauces and stews.

 GROWING TIP: You can extend the autumn season and buy yourself a few extra weeks by building a simple tent cover over your spinach – well worth the effort for fresh, crisp veggies.